pmlmodelling/nctoolkit/README.md

-# nctoolkit - Efficient and intuitive tools for manipulating netCDF data in Python
+# nctoolkit - Efficient and intuitive tools for analyzing netCDF data in Python

-nctoolkit is a comprehensive Python package for manipulating individual netCDF data.
+nctoolkit is a comprehensive Python package for analyzing individual netCDF data.

 Core abilities of nctoolkit include:
    - Clipping to spatial regions